crumblingstatue/cargo-presets/0000-cargo-presets.md

 # Summary
 [summary]: #summary

-Add presets to cargo, which are named sets of user defined build configurations for different purposes.
+Add presets to cargo, which are user defined build configurations stored in a file.

 # Motivation
 [motivation]: #motivation